salinikumari/WeShare-UI/ReadMe-BranchDetail.txt

 3. KS-3 - Reactive Forms
 ========
 1. User Add Component
+   a.
 Details
    - Personal
      First Name
      Last Name
      User Name(email)
-   - Contact Details (Multiple)
-     Phone
-     Address1
-     Address2
+   - Contact Details (Multiple - Can be added using "Add More" and can be removed using "delete" option) Phone
+     Address
      City
      State
      Country
      Zip Code
-   - Hobbies (Multiple)
+   - Hobbies (Multiple selection)
      - Can select from checkboxes
      - "Other" selection should bring up Textbox to accept the values

- Use Model
+  b.
+Use Model, Service
+  c.
 Use FormGroup and FormArray
+  d.
+Add Validators and display error
+  e.
+On Submit
+     - Add the user using UserService
+     - After successful add, display User List
+  f.
+Use same component for User Edit
+     - Display the existing Details
+     - On submit update the user
+     - After successful update, display User List

 2. Users List Component
+   a.
+Display all the users in a table
+   b.
+Provide "Edit" and "Delete" option for each user record
+   c.
+On "edit", load UserAddComponent
+   d.
+On "delete", delete the user (using UserService)

+3. Sidebar Component
+   a.
+Add link for User List and User Add